 Unfortunately, the original prints turned out to be faked, made by a Bigfoot researcher and prankster named Ray Wallace.
 It turns out Wallace may have been more interested in scaring people away from the construction site rather than perpetuating the Sasquatch legend, but the results ended up about the same.
 Thanks to the huge prints the name “Bigfoot” became etched in the public vernacular, and a generation of Sasquatch hunters took to the woods.

-Not all casts are phony.
-Not by a longshot.
-Researchers have casted footprints from locations where it is completely inconceivable that a hoaxer would travel to, or anticipate researchers traveling.
+Researchers have cast footprints from locations where it is nearly inconceivable that a hoaxer would travel, or anticipate researchers traveling.
 These are the prints that are truly interesting, and there have been some compelling evaluations done on Sasquatch footprint casts.